benwiz/graphics/README.md

 ## To Do

+- Background rectangle
+- Get all points from line intersections
+- Get rectangles from these points
+- Color some in randomly as long as there is not already an underlying, background rectangle

+### To Do Never

-- Ensure lines are not too close to each other and merge into a single fat line
+- Ensure lines are not too close to each other and merge into a single fat line.
+  - I will probably never do this because I will just manually skip outputs where lines touch.